-CSS Media queries are not used to lock display orientation
+CSS Media queries must not lock display orientation

 How to Fix the Problem

 Do not use CSS or other techniques to lock device orientation.
 Test content orientation views to ensure that content continues to be accessible to all users, including assistive technology users, in any orientation.

 Why it Matters